-I am a doctoral candidate in the Organizational Theory & Strategy area at the Gies School of Business, University of Illinois, Urbana-Champaign.
+I am a computational social scientist and a management scholar at the Gies School of Business, University of Illinois, Urbana-Champaign.

 Published Articles